The Voice Kids (German TV series): Season 14 (2026)

-The fourteenth season of The Voice Kids in Germany will premiere in 2026.
+The fourteenth season of The Voice Kids in Germany premiered on 14 February 2026.
 On 5 November, it was announced that Thore Schölermann would not be returning as the presenter of the show after 13 seasons.
 The following day, Wincent Weiss announced that he would be taking a break from the show, after serving 5 seasons as a coach.
 On 13 November 2025, it was announced that Álvaro Soler would return as a coach after a one-season hiatus.
-At the same time time, it was announced that Leony, The Voice of Germany season 8 and The Voice Senior season 2 coach Michael Patrick Kelly, and Roman & Heiko Lochmann would debut as coaches.
+At the same time, it was announced that Leony, The Voice of Germany season 8 and The Voice Senior season 2 coach Michael Patrick Kelly, and Heiko & Roman Lochmann would debut as coaches.
 This marks the second complete panel change from the previous season, following season 9.
+The battles returned once more, replacing the knockouts from the previous season.
+The winner was Katelyn Harrington from Team Michael Patrick.